asherbendavid/vaart/README.md

 - **Location:** FusedLocationProviderClient (Google Play Services), via a Foreground Service
 - **Background tracking:** Foreground Service with persistent notification; lifecycle-tied to focus + active session state rather than running indefinitely
 - **Mapping:** OSMDroid (no API key required) for trip route display
-- **Speed limit data:** OpenStreetMap, queried via the Overpass API, cached locally in Room with a tile-based system to minimise live network calls
+- **Speed limit data:** OpenStreetMap, queried via the Overpass API, cached locally in Room with a tile-based system to minimise live network calls.
+Matching pipeline: nearest-segment distance → bearing-weighted scoring → hysteresis lock → road classification tiebreaker.
+Untagged roads resolved via bundled `highway_speed_defaults.json` (country + highway type → km/h).
+Country detected via Nominatim reverse geocoding (`CountryDetector`), cached 30 days, device locale fallback
+- **Room DB version:** 7 (current).
+Schema includes `speed_limit_ways` (osmWayId, name, roadClassification, geometry, speed tags), `queried_tiles`, `vehicles`, `trip_records`, `trip_points`. `fallbackToDestructiveMigration()` is in place — the speed-limit cache is re-fetchable and safe to wipe on schema changes
+- **Debug panel:** `DebugPanel.kt` provides a `DebugField` enum, `ACTIVE_DEBUG_FIELDS` set (edit before each test build to select which fields render), and `DebugPanelRenderer`.
+Panel occupies the bottom 20% of the display in a `FrameLayout` container sized for Phase 11's future swipeable widget
 - **Settings:** `androidx.preference`, backed by the same `vaart_prefs` SharedPreferences file used elsewhere in the app.
 Settings that affect live on-screen state (battery %, status bar, audio channel, HUD rotation/mirror) are re-applied in `onResume()`/`onWindowFocusChanged()`, not just at cold start, so changes take effect immediately on returning from Settings rather than waiting for an unrelated future event
 - **Speed/distance unit conversion:** centralised in `SpeedUnitFormatter`, a single shared object read by every screen that displays speed, distance, or odometer values — avoids duplicating unit-conversion logic per activity. mph/mile conversions round up rather than truncate. `unitConversionFactor()` exposes the raw conversion multiplier for settings (like the grace margin) that need to convert a unit-agnostic stored value rather than format a display string
 - **Sign colour schemes:** data-driven via `SignColorScheme`/`SignColorSchemes`, rendered as runtime-built `GradientDrawable`s rather than static XML drawables, specifically so new schemes can be added as data (a new registry entry) without new rendering code in the common case.
 Triangular sign shapes are represented in the data model but currently render as ovals — true triangle rendering would need a custom `Path`-based drawable, deferred until actually needed